apache/accumulo-website/_docs-2/development/summaries.md

 ## Overview

 Accumulo has the ability to generate summary statistics about data in a table using user defined functions.
-Currently these statistics are only generated for data written to files.
+Currently, these statistics are only generated for data written to files.
 Data recently written to Accumulo that is still in memory will not contribute to summary statistics.